-Here's How Much You'll Pay When Redeeming Aeroplan Points for Emirates Flights Here's How Much You'll Pay When Redeeming Aeroplan Points for Emirates Flights
+How Much You Can Expect to Pay When Redeeming Aeroplan Points for Emirates Flights How Much You Can Expect to Pay When Redeeming Aeroplan Points for Emirates Flights

-Here's How Much You'll Pay When Redeeming Aeroplan Points for Emirates Flights
+How Much You Can Expect to Pay When Redeeming Aeroplan Points for Emirates Flights

 Bonus Points

-We dove into the data to provide travelers with an idea of what Emirates awards actually cost.
-That way you'll know what to expect to pay the next time you redeem Aeroplan points for Emirates flights.
-Here's all you need to know.
+So, we reviewed tens of thousands of data points to give you an idea of what to expect to pay the next time you redeem Aeroplan points for Emirates flights.

 Aeroplan Award Chart for Emirates Award Flights

-Air Canada Aeroplan uses a separate award chart for redemptions on Emirates-operated award flights, grouped into five distance bands.
-Unlike Aeroplan's other award charts, Emirates awards are priced anywhere in a range of prices, varying by class of travel.
-You can find the award chart below.
+Air Canada Aeroplan uses a special award chart for redemptions on Emirates-operated award flights, grouped into five distance bands.
+Unlike Aeroplan's other award charts, Emirates awards (plus those on its close partner flydubai) are priced anywhere in a range, varying by class of travel.
+You can find this chart below:

 Aeroplan pricing for Emirates awards from the U.S. to Europe